 Ultem® PEI parts are resistant to hot water and steam.

-Broad chemical resistant up to high temperatures.
-Tolerates alcohols, acids, hydrocarbons and others.
+Broad chemical resistance up to high temperatures.
+Tolerates alcohols, acids, hydrocarbons, and others.

 Ultem® PEI has outstanding electrical properties.